 Most of the lights are on motion sensors, the showers are solar-powered, and toilets are composting.
 Family-style meals are served to minimize food waste and the little waste is used in their vermiculture program.
 Cups are labeled for reuse to minimize water use.

-For more on the Len Foote Hike Inn experience for young children and families, visit 365 Atlanta Traveler.
+For more on the Len Foote Hike Inn experience for young children and families, visit our friends at 365 Atlanta Traveler.